 - A First Family Service for Birth Parents and Birth Relatives providing a range of advice, counselling and groups for birth parents and other birth relatives;

-- A Peer-to-Peer Parent Consultant Service being delivered as part of a joint venture with Adoption UK;
+- A Peer-to-Peer Parent Consultant Service being delivered within our joint partnership with Adoption UK;

 - A range of Support Groups for Birth Parents and Adoptive Parents (all groups are informal, confidential and free of charge);

-- A Training Service offering a comprehensive training programme focussing on adoption and permanent placement specific topics.
+- A Training Service offering a comprehensive training programme focussing on topics specific to adoption and permanent placement.
 Some of these workshops and seminars are for professionals only, and some are specifically for parents and carers.

 PAC-UK brings together a multi-disciplinary team of more than 100 staff and volunteers with an extensive range of skills and expertise in working therapeutically with children, adoptive families, other permanent carers, adopted adults and birth parents.